 Hot to Drive a Box Truck

-Inexperienced drivers can find driving a box truck challenging.
-If you aren’t used to driving large trucks or large vehicles, you should spend time practicing, getting used to the braking power, and turning, as they are wide.
+Inexperienced drivers can find driving a box truck quite challenging.
+If you aren’t used to driving large trucks or large vehicles, you should spend time practicing, getting used to the braking power and turning, as they are wide.

 A box truck is different from smaller vehicles.
 It has a limited rear window view, so it’s extremely important to use wing mirrors and to signal early; otherwise, accidents happen.